-- Write recommendations for court hearings, usually held approximately every three months.
+- Write recommendations for court hearings, usually held approximately every three-six months.

 - Attend the court hearings, if possible, to support your foster child.

-Orientation consists of 30 hours of classroom training and 10 hours of courtroom observation.
+Orientation consists of 30 hours of classroom training plus 10 hours of courtroom observation.

 We'll work with your schedule.

 Walton CountyMonroe, GA 30655

 - Child Advocacy